Why Clayton

 Highlight schools

-- Clayton Valley Charter High School (independent charter, 9-12), the de facto Clayton high school; converted from MDUSD in 2012; deep AP catalog and strong athletics; the standard high school for Clayton families.
+- Clayton Valley Charter High School (independent charter, 9-12), the de facto Clayton high school; converted from MDUSD in 2012; deep AP catalog and strong athletics; the standard high school for Clayton residents.

 - Diablo View Middle School (MDUSD, 6-8), the dominant Clayton middle feeder; serves all of Clayton.